papercuptech/mocha-lambda/README.md

 # Provide mocha `this` context to lambda functions
-This is a prototype, alpha solution enabling effective use of lambdas with mocha in a backwards compatible way
+This is an alpha solution enabling effective use of lambdas with mocha in a backwards compatible way

 ## The quick way